ArXiv Preprint 2025

 Mid-training teaches reasoning, not just answers

-Response lengths increase dramatically: LLaMA goes from 10 tokens to 1,029 tokens (100x).
+Response lengths increase dramatically: LLaMA goes from 158 tokens to 1,052 tokens (7x).
 Models learn multi-step problem decomposition with extended reasoning chains.

 RL refines toward efficient correctness

-RL adjusts response length model-dependently: shortening Granite-3.3 (4,364 → 2,902) while extending LLaMA (1,029 → 1,666), optimizing both quality and efficiency.
+RL adjusts response length model-dependently: shortening Granite-3.3 (2,254 → 1,700) while LLaMA (1,052 → 1,188) shows modest changes, optimizing both quality and efficiency.

 Data composition changes direction, not magnitude

-MC and MCS mid-training produce identical weight changes (L2: 0.177 vs 0.175), yet MCS+RL achieves GPQA-Diamond of 52.9 vs only 35.5 for MC+RL.
+MC and MCS mid-training produce nearly identical weight change magnitudes (L2: 0.177 vs 0.175), yet MCS+RL achieves GPQA-Diamond of 52.9 vs only 35.5 for MC+RL.
+Cosine similarity between the two update directions is only 0.52 (G33) and 0.62 (Nemotron-H).

 Architecture-agnostic RL sparsity